syncfusion-content/wpf-docs/wpf/Updown/Restriction.md

 ## AllowEdit

-The [AllowEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~AllowEdit.html) property is used to restrict the editing in `UpDown` control by setting it's value to `False`.
+The [AllowEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~AllowEdit.html) property is used to restrict the editing in WPF `UpDown` control by setting it's value to `False`.
 The default value is `True`.

 {% tabs %}